datagrok/opinions/DESIGN.md

 Guilty: Reddit, Digg, Slashdot, Google Plus, Facebook, etc...

 For these sites, as their communities get larger, minority interests and opinions become excluded.
-The winningest content is that with the most votes, even if the content is highly desirable to a subset of the users.
+The winningest content is that with the most votes, even if less-generally-popular content is highly desirable to a subset of the users.
 The site "descends into mediocrity."

 I want a social news site where both a religious neo-conservative Republican and a far-left liberal pacifist atheist socialist can find recommended to them links that they would consider "good" and comments that they would not necessarily agree with, but would consider on-topic and/or well-informed.